Used The Unarchiver for Mac? Share your experience and help other users.

 Pros

-Lots of control: You where The Unarchiver extracts file and what happens to the archive file after you expand it (such as moving it to the Trash).
-You can also quickly find The Unarchiver in your Applications folder, unlike the Apple's own archive tool, which is buried in System/Library/CoreServices/Applications.
+Lots of control: You have full control over where The Unarchiver extracts files and what happens to the archive file after you expand it (such as moving it to the Trash).
+Additionally, you can quickly find The Unarchiver in your Applications folder, unlike Apple’s own archive tool, which is buried in System/Library/CoreServices/Applications.

 Cons

-Not a lot of help: It's a free app, so don't expect a lot of help.
-Beyond a support board for the app and a bit of guidance on a slim Web page, you are on your own.
+Not a lot of help: It’s a free app, so don’t expect a lot of support.
+Beyond a support board for the app and a bit of guidance on a slim web page, you are largely on your own.

 Bottom Line